rcsb/py-rcsb-api/docs/search_api/query_construction.md

 To do a Chemical Similarity query, you must first specify one of two possible query options: `formula` or `descriptor`. `formula` allows queries to be made by providing a chemical formula. `descriptor` allows you to search by chemical notations.
 Each query option has its own distinct set of parameters, but both options require a `value`.

 The `formula` query option comes with a `match_subset` parameter which allows users to search chemical components whose formula exactly match the query or matches any portion of the query.
 The `descriptor` query option comes with a `descriptor_type` parameter and `match_type` parameter.
 The `descriptor_type` parameter specifies what type of descriptor the input value is.
-There are two options which are `SMILES` (Simplified Molecular Input Line Entry Specification) and `InChI` (International Chemical Identifier).
+There are two options: `SMILES` (Simplified Molecular Input Line Entry Specification) and `InChI` (International Chemical Identifier).
 The `match_type` parameter has six options which are shown in the table below.

 When doing Chemical Similarity queries in this package, it is important to note that by default the query option is set to `formula` and `match_subset` is set to `False`.
 An example of how that looks like is below.
 ```python